Wrestlemaniac

-Wrestlemaniac (also known as El Mascarado Massacre) is a 2006 American slasher film written and directed by Jesse Baget and starring Rey Misterio.
+Wrestlemaniac (also known as El Mascarado Massacre) is a 2006 American slasher film written and directed by Jesse Baget and starring Rey Misterio Sr.

 Plot

 On their way to Cabo San Lucas, the cast and crew of a low-budget film get lost and come upon La Sangre De Dios, a ghost town with a spine-tingling legend about an insane Mexican wrestler.
 The leader of the pack and first time director, Alphonse, likes the town's gritty appearance and decides it would be the perfect setting for his film.
 The crew positions the camera and snaps on the lights.
 When Alphonse yells "Action!", it arouses the famous and now insane Luchador, "El Mascarado", who begins a game of his own.
 One by one, the cast and crew are snatched, beaten and dragged to a bloody death.
 The few left alive must figure out how to beat the wrestler at his own deadly game, or die trying.